project-ore0/proto/README.md

 3. Converts all PlantUML diagrams to PNG images
 4. Pushes the generated images to the `docs` branch

+### Required Permissions

+For these workflows to function properly, the GitHub Actions workflow needs write permissions to the repository.
+You can configure this in your repository settings:

+1. Go to your repository on GitHub
+2. Click on "Settings" > "Actions" > "General"
+3. Under "Workflow permissions", select "Read and write permissions"
+4. Click "Save"

+This allows the workflows to push to the `generated`, `generated-<commit_hash>`, and `docs` branches.

 To manually trigger either workflow:
 1. Go to the GitHub repository
 2. Click on the "Actions" tab